kayak23/LibUThread/REPORT.md

 ##### Notes on Threads
 A thread is represented in the uthread API by its TCB.
 A TCB has the following data members:
-* A uthread_ctx_t data member containing the context of the thread (called 'context').
+* A `uthread_ctx_t` data member containing the context of the thread (called 'context').
 * A void pointer data member pointing to the stack for the thread (called 'stack').
 * An integer data member representing the state of the thread (called 'state').
 There are four possible states for a thread:
-1. T_RUNNING: The thread is currently using the processor.
+1. `T_RUNNING`: The thread is currently using the processor.
-2. T_READY: The thread is ready to have processor time.
+2. `T_READY`: The thread is ready to have processor time.
-3. T_BLOCKED: The thread is currently blocked and cannot receive more processor time.
+3. `T_BLOCKED`: The thread is currently blocked and cannot receive more processor time.
-4. T_EXITED: The thread has finished its designated task and cannot receive more processor time.
+4. `T_EXITED`: The thread has finished its designated task and cannot receive more processor time.
 Additionally, the thread is subject to deletion.
+Exited threads are deleted by the idle thread, which executes the function `queue_iterate()`, passing the TCB queue and a unique queue_func_t function called `delete_zombies()` as parameters.
-Exited threads are deleted by the idle thread, which executes the function queue_iterate(), passing the TCB queue and a unique queue_func_t function called delete_zombies() as parameters. delete_zombies() deletes a thread if its status is T_EXITED, and queue_iterate() will execute this function on each thread in the TCB queue.
+`delete_zombies()` deletes a thread if its status is `T_EXITED`, and `queue_iterate()` will execute this function on each thread in the TCB queue.

 ##### Creating and Running New Threads
-**int uthread_run(bool, uthread_func_t, void*):**
+`int uthread_run(bool, uthread_func_t, void*)`:
 Before the application can interact with the thread library, the application must start the thread manager by executing this function.
 The function takes three input parameters:
 * A boolean parameter to enable preemption, henceforth called 'preempt'(see Peemption API).
 * A unthread_func_t parameter containing the function which the initial thread